briemadu/evalNLP/guidelines.md

 Guidelines about the format, length etc will be posted soon.

-There will be a link in Moodle for you to submit a pdf.
+There will be a link in Moodle for you to submit a pdf file.

 **Submission deadline for the final project: March 30, 2021, 23:59.**

+# Integrity

+* Any material you hand in must be your own.
+I will not grade work that contains plagiarism.
+If you are using external sources, [cite them properly](https://libguides.usc.edu/writingguide/citingsources).
+Still, do not copy text, use them only to support your arguments.
+* Help creating a nice environment for everyone: be polite, respect different opinions and help each other.
+Any kind of harassment is forbidden - contact me if you face any problem.
+* The material in Moodle is private and only accessible to participants of the course, so that every participant feels safe to expose their thoughts.
+Due to data protection, you are not allowed to share anything from Moodle anywhere.